gokborayilmaz/document-analyzer-agent/README.md

-# Document Analyzer Example
+# document-analyzer-agent (Every Day AI Agent Twitter Series Day -8- Agent)

-This example demonstrates how to use the **Upsonic** framework to extract the company name from a Turkish Tax Certificate (Vergi Levhası).
+This example demonstrates how to use the **Upsonic** framework to extract the company name from a Turkish Tax Certificate.

 ---